Dangerous Corner: Film adaptation

 In 1934, Dangerous Corner was adapted by RKO Radio Pictures to a film directed by Phil Rosen and starring Virginia Bruce, Conrad Nagel and Melvyn Douglas.
 Produced shortly after strict enforcement of the Hays Code had begun, the Hollywood version removed some of the most controversial elements of the play, including the homosexual relationship between Gordon and Martin, Martin's drug use, and Betty's adultery with Charles.
-The film also began with scenes, set in the year prior to the dinner party, depicting the discovery of the theft and the discovery of Martin's body after his death.
-In the play, those events are not depicted, but only recalled by the characters within their dialogue.
+The film also begins with scenes, set in the year prior to the dinner party, depicting the discovery of the theft and Martin's body after his death.
+In the play, those events are not depicted but only recalled by the characters within their dialogue.

 Novelization

 In 1933, Mellifont Library of London issued a paperback novelization, by Ruth Holland, of the play, whose cover proclaimed "With the Co-Operation of J.B.
 Priestley."
-It also contained a foreword by the playwright, who felt the need to explain the book's provenance, since (as he notes) novels based on plays were (at the time) a far more rare occurrence than plays based on novels (though the practice goes back to at least the late 1800s; even screenplay novelizations were infrequent, though they would soon gain in popularity).
-Three years later, Holland performed novelization honors again for Priestley's Laburnum Grove, citing both the play and the screenplay as sources.
+It also contained a foreword by the playwright, who felt the need to explain the book's provenance, since (as he notes) novels based on plays were (at the time) a far rarer occurrence than plays based on novels (though the practice goes back to at least the late 1800s; even screenplay novelizations were infrequent, though they would soon gain in popularity).
+Three years later, Holland performed novelization honours again for Priestley's Laburnum Grove, citing both the play and the screenplay as sources.
 She was at the time known for at least one work of popular contemporary fiction of her own, The Lost Generation, a wartime novel.
 She was also, by way of Priestley's second marriage, his sister-in-law.

 Further broadcast productions

-The play was adapted for Australian television in 1965, director Patrick Barton.
+Dangerous Corner was adapted for Australian television in 1965, director Patrick Barton.

 In 1972, the play was adapted by Mosfilm for USSR TV as Opasny Povorot (Dangerous Turn).
 Directed by Vladimir Basov, starring Yury Yakovlev as Robert Caplan, Valentina Titova as Freda Caplan, Vladimir Basov as Charles Stanton.

 In 1983 the play was aired in BBC television's Play of the Month series, directed by James Ormerod, with Daniel Day-Lewis included in the cast.

+BBC Manchester recorded audio adaptations of the three plays published in Three Time-Plays, which were broadcast on BBC Radio 4 in 1984.
+In Dangerous Corner, Martin Jarvis was Robert Caplan and Helen Worth was Betty Whitehouse.